 - Protect against humidity: Dry foods like cereals and crackers will absorb moisture from the air.
 This can cause them to get moldy.
 If you live somewhere with lots of humidity

 - Choose foods you don’t like: If you have lots of tasty food in your car, you might be tempted to eat it as a snack.
-For this reason, lots of people choose foods they don’t like for their emergency food.
+For this reason, many people choose foods they don’t like for emergency food.

 - Bring your BOB on more extended trips: For short trips around town, you don’t need lots of emergency food in your car.
-If you plan on going anywhere further away, though, put your Bug Out Bag in the car.
-It should have three day’s worth of food in it.
+If you plan on going further away, put your Bug Out Bag in the car.
+It should have three days’ worth of food in it.
 Because the BOB is kept indoors, you don’t have to worry about extreme temperatures causing the food to go bad.
-Read more about BOB packing and supplies.
+Read: BOB essentials.